 Examples (hypothetical):

-- An AI that is capable of inventing new technologies or of curing diseases without any human inspiration.
+• An AI capable of inventing new technologies or curing diseases without any human inspiration.

-- Real-time crisis prevention system that compares responses between countries to avoid escalation of geopolitical conflicts.
+• Real-time crisis-prevention system that compares responses across countries to prevent the escalation of geopolitical conflicts.

 Classification of AI by Functionalities